Gutgrinder/Python_Dice_Rolling_Simulator/README.md

 # Python_Dice_Rolling_Simulator
-A small Project for me to Lern Python
+A small Project for me to learn Python

 Dice Rolling Simulator